jawj/zapatos-docs/src/index.md

 As usual, this is fully typed.
 If, for example, you were to forget that `directReports` is a count rather than an array of employees, VS Code would soon disabuse you.

-There are still a couple of limitations to type inference for nested queries.
+There are still a few limitations to type inference for nested queries.
 First, there's no check that your join makes sense (column types and `REFERENCES` relationships are not exploited in the `Whereable` term).
 Second, we need to manually specify `selectExactlyOne` instead of `selectOne` when we know that a join will always produce a result — such as when the relevant foreign key is `NOT NULL` and has a `REFERENCES` constraint — which in principle might be inferred for us.
+Third, note that `strictNullChecks` (or `strict`) must be turned on in `tsconfig.json`, or nothing gets added to the return type.

 Nevertheless, this is a handy, flexible — but still transparent and zero-abstraction — way to generate and run complex join queries.